googleads/publisher-ads-lighthouse-plugin/lighthouse-ci/README.md

 ```

 With the above example, you ensure that all audits pass with a final score of
 100%.
-If a code chance ever reduces the score, this setup will catch it and stop
+If a code change ever reduces the score, this setup will catch it and stop
 it from being merged.

 While the above example may be sufficient for your use case, lower level